SkyanSam/SVGToPAPrefab/README.md

 ConsoleApp1.proj contains the actual converter
 UIWPF.proj is just an addon to ConsoleApp1 as the user interface.
 Input.cs contains all the input variables
-GameObjectData.cs is intended to hold classes that will be compiled to GameObjects later on {GameObjectData, PathOutline,
+GameObjectData.cs is intended to hold classes that will be compiled to GameObjects later on {GameObjectData, PathOutline, PathArea, etc.. }
 DataAppliers.cs is intended to apply attribute values to GameObjectDatas {@d, @x, @y, @width, etc.. }
 LineWriter.cs is used for debugging
 You may also use the PAPrefabBuilders documentation for classes such as GameObject.